 Please note: In Baltimore City, if you have had more than 5 judgments for unpaid rent in the year immediately prior to the filing, or have used the dangerous condition(s) as a defense for nonpayment, you cannot file for rent escrow.
 If you have lived in the home for six months or less, you cannot have more than two judgments against you in the year prior to filing.)

 Here’s where the “Is this worth your time and energy?” question comes into play.
 Going to court is unpleasant, even under the best of circumstances.
 There’s a reason why “Spending an entire day at the District Court on Fayette Street” is never on anyone’s bucket list, trust me.
 So give it careful consideration before filing — is this worth your time and energy?
 Many times the answer is “yes”.
-You have a long lease period left, or you don’t have the time or money to find a new home and move.
+You have a long lease period left and these repairs are critical, or you don’t have the time or money to find a new home and move.
 Discuss the issue with your friends and family, and seek advice from an attorney.
 Many attorneys offer a free consultation, and Maryland Legal Aid, and MVLS, can offer advice and/or help, or connect you to an attorney, especially if you’re moderate- to low-income.